dhidas/NSLS2ClusterTutorial/README.md

 ```

 ## Login
-Login to the system requires your BNL credentials, not NSLS-II credentials
+Login to the system requires your BNL credentials (+DUO Federal)
 ```
 ssh -X ssh.nsls2.bnl.gov    # directs you to ssh1,2,3,4 gateways
 ssh -X pluto                # directs you to submit1,2